Human trafficking in Ecuador

 Victims of human trafficking in Ecuador are generally women and children trafficked within the country from border and central highland areas to urban centers for commercial sexual exploitation, as well as for involuntary domestic servitude, forced begging, and forced labor in mines and other hazardous work.
 Ecuador prohibits human trafficking in its penal code, and penalties are commensurate with other serious crimes.
 Despite robust law enforcement efforts to combat trafficking, conviction rates remain low.
 The Ecuadorian government has ensured trafficking victims' access to legal, medical, psychological, and shelter services, in large part through its partnership with a network of NGOs.
 The government has also undertaken advertising campaigns against human trafficking, particularly child labor and child sex tourism.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

+In 2023, the Organised Crime Index noted the high level of human trafficking in the country.

-Incidence
+Incidence in 2010

-Ecuador is a source, transit, and destination country for men, women, and children subjected to trafficking in persons, specifically forced prostitution and forced labor.
-The majority of trafficking victims are believed to be women and children trafficked within the country from border and central highland areas to urban centers for commercial sexual exploitation, as well as for involuntary domestic servitude, forced begging, and forced labor in mines and other hazardous work.
-There have also been reports of Ecuadorian children being forced to engage in criminal activity, such as drug trafficking and robbery.
-Parents sometimes send their children to neighboring countries in order to earn money, and Ecuadorian children are found in conditions of forced labor in Colombia, Venezuela, Chile, and the Dominican Republic, particularly as domestic servants, forced vendors, and beggars.
-Ecuadorian women are subjected to forced prostitution in Colombia, Peru, Venezuela, and Western Europe.
-To a lesser extent, Ecuador is a destination country for Colombian, Peruvian, and Chinese women and girls in forced prostitution.
-Indigenous Ecuadorians are vulnerable to forced labor in domestic servitude.
+Ecuador was a source, transit, and destination country for men, women, and children subjected to trafficking in persons, specifically forced prostitution and forced labor.
+The majority of trafficking victims were believed to be women and children trafficked within the country from border and central highland areas to urban centers for commercial sexual exploitation, as well as for involuntary domestic servitude, forced begging, and forced labor in mines and other hazardous work.
+There were also reports of Ecuadorian children being forced to engage in criminal activity, such as drug trafficking and robbery.
+Parents sometimes sent their children to neighboring countries in order to earn money, and Ecuadorian children were found in conditions of forced labor in Colombia, Venezuela, Chile, and the Dominican Republic, particularly as domestic servants, forced vendors, and beggars.
+Ecuadorian women were subjected to forced prostitution in Colombia, Peru, Venezuela, and Western Europe.
+To a lesser extent, Ecuador was a destination country for Colombian, Peruvian, and Chinese women and girls in forced prostitution.
+Indigenous Ecuadorians were vulnerable to forced labor in domestic servitude.
 Child sex tourism occurs mostly in urban areas, and in tourist destinations, such as Tena and the Galapagos Islands.
-Ecuador is a transit country for Chinese nationals smuggled to destinations elsewhere in the Western Hemisphere; some of these migrants are trafficked.
+Ecuador was a transit country for Chinese nationals smuggled to destinations elsewhere in the Western Hemisphere; some of these migrants were trafficked.